Iran wins first Oscar with "A Separation"

-LOS ANGELES "A Separation" won the Oscar for best foreign language film on Sunday, becoming the first Iranian movie to win the honour.
+LOS ANGELES "A Separation" won the Oscar for best foreign language film on Sunday, becoming the first Iranian movie to win the honor.

 Written and directed by Asghar Farhadi, the domestic drama focuses on a couple going through a divorce and touches on traditions, justice, and male-female relationships in modern Iran.